jprochazk/hebi4/README.md

 Certain kinds of unsafe operations _are_ wrapped in unsafe functions when it can help prevent mistakes.
 For example, creating intermediate references while working with raw pointers is a surefire way to undefined behavior.
-In the VM, raw pointers are wrapepd in newtyped structs, which have methods operating on `self`.
+In the VM, raw pointers are wrapped in newtyped structs, which have methods operating on `self`.
 These methods do the Right Thing on the inner pointers without creating intermediate references, or only creating them in the smallest region of code possible.